Slow ageing down with these six easy steps you can do at home

-Chronic stress causes the inflammatory signals to be released in the body, this, in turn, has been shown to worsen acne, eczema, and the general skin functioning and appearance.
+Chronic stress causes the inflammatory signals to be released into the body, this, in turn, has been shown to worsen acne, eczema, and the general skin functioning and appearance.
 Sleeping on the other hand releases melatonin, the body’s own antioxidant.
 Relaxing allows your body to rest and helps your skin cells to repair and regenerate.

 Stop staring at screens so much.

 Consider a digital detox.
-Constant scrolling on phone and computer screens mean constant exposure to radiation.
+Constant scrolling on phone and computer screens means constant exposure to radiation.
 LED displays with a bright background light cause dark circles under the eyes and increase crepe-like texture in delicate skin.
 Yes, you can even get pigmentation from your computer screen.